massung/CHIP-8/README.md

 Simply launch the app and away you go!

-If you get an error on startup or the application fails to launch for an unknown reason, it's most likely due to one of the following reasons:
+If you get a panic on startup or the application fails to launch for an unknown reason, it's most likely due to one of the following:

 * `SDL2.DLL` is missing (or not installed).
 * `FONT.BMP` is missing.